There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11: Proving that Conjecture (ii) is true

-Note that we could also have eliminated any 1-connected graphs from consideration; in the case of cubic graphs, these are all bridge graphs.
+Note that we could also have eliminated any triangle-free 1-connected graphs from consideration; in the case of cubic graphs, these are all bridge graphs.
 It can be easily seen that for these graphs, the bridge (or any bridge, if there is more than one) can be removed, and the crossing number of the two remaining components can be computed and summed to give the crossing number of the original graph.
-Each of the two remaining components has a degree 2 vertex which can be safely removed (in the sense that its two incident edges are merged into a single edge), and what remains are two cubic graphs containing $a$ and $24-a$ vertices respectively, for some even $4 \leq a \leq 20$.
-Hence, from Table \ref{tab-cub} it can be easily checked that 1-connected cubic graphs of order 26 have crossing number no greater than 6.
-However, as we also wanted to stress our heuristic on various special cases to test its robustness, we chose not to exclude 1-connected graphs from the experiment.
+Each of the two remaining components has a degree 2 vertex which can be safely removed, in the sense that its two incident edges are merged into a single edge.
+Since the original graph had no triangles, what remains are two cubic graphs containing $a$ and $24-a$ vertices respectively, for some even $4 \leq a \leq 20$.
+From Table \ref{tab-cub} it can be easily checked that triangle-free 1-connected cubic graphs of order 26 have crossing number no greater than 6.
+However, as we also wanted to use this experiment to test the robustness of QuickCross, we chose to include triangle-free 1-connected graphs in the experiment anyway.